EricAgyemang/IT432StreamHeartRateData/README.md

       chmod +x generate_keys.sh./generate_keys.sh

 * I order to transfer the created public key to your computer so that it can later be registered with IoT Core, use the Secure File Transfer Protocol(SFTP).
+* The guid [here](https://www.codedonut.com/raspberry-pi/set-ssh-sftp-raspberry-pi/) to walk through the specifics of using SFTP on various operating systems.